What Is an Active Restraint in a Car?

-An active restraint system in a car is a safety device that requires occupant action to engage, primarily conventional seatbelts that must be manually buckled.
-Unlike passive restraints such as airbags that deploy automatically during a crash, active restraints only provide protection when users consciously activate them by buckling up or adjusting their position.
+An active restraint in a car is a safety device that requires the occupant to take action for it to work—the seat belt is the primary example[1].
+Unlike passive restraints such as airbags that deploy automatically, active restraints only protect you if you consciously engage them before driving.

 Xem Ngay